fzd9752/CarND-Path-Planning-Project/README.md

 #### Behaviour Planning -- Finite States Machine

 I create a FSM in respect of the simulator info.
 This is a tricky design of the FSM in this project.
-Because the simulator only have 3 lanes, and there is no requirement to turn over, I gave up the traditional method of designning states as `keep lane`, `turn left`, `turn right`.
+Because the simulator only have 3 lanes, and there is no requirement to turn over, I gave up the traditional method of designing states as `keep lane`, `turn left`, `turn right`.
 I designed the states as `lane left`, `lane middle`, `lane right`.
 This could help save the time and code to create next possible states for the car.
 Each `lane` could change to `lane 1` and their own `lane`.
 Only `lane 1` can change to `lane 0` and `lane 2`.

+There is a problem to use this `lane` as status -- the vehicle could change lane continuously.
+This is why that I add variable `waiting` and `changing` to control the interval of two change lane behaviour.

 #### Trajectory Generator

 I use `spline.h` library to generate possible trajectories for the FSM states, which fits a cubic polynomial lane according to the reference points (includes start points and relative points).
 Then, use the polynomial function to generate map x and y points during the interval time (0.02s).
-Cubic polynomial generator is a really simple and effective method to generate the trajectories, but there're some disadvatages about it.
-First, the polynomial function it generated could only calculate the positon based on time, but not including the accelerator and speed info.
+Cubic polynomial generator is a really simple and effective method to generate the trajectories, but there're some disadvantages about it.
+First, the polynomial function it generated could only calculate the position based on time, but not including the accelerator and speed info.
 Comparing to `JMT` , it needs another method to calculate the relative speed and can't minimise the jerk.

+The `speed` and `accelerator` is the variable that needs to be decided by environment.
+I used a series of `BUFFER` to decide nest speed.
+The basic logic is: if the distance before ahead car and ego vehicle is less than `SHORT BUFFER`, the vehicle brake with max accelerator; if the distance is between `SHORT BUFFER` and `MIDDLE BUFFER`, the ego vehicle brake with a ratio accelerator of ahead vehicle and current speed; if the distance is between `SHORT BUFFER` and `MIDDLE BUFFER`, the ego vehicle accelerate to the maximum speed with a ratio accelerator.
+This strategy make the vehicle could keep a safe distance with ahead car when following.

 #### Cost function

-Here is not a direct cost funtion series I used to limit and choose final trajectory.
-I use a tricky `buffer` to decide if the ego car should start to change lane, then I calculate the distance between ego car and each othe vehicles, and divide distances to ahead vehicles and after vehicles.
-The ego vehicle chooses the trajectory with longest distance and avoid the collision.
+Here is 4 cost I used to limit and choose final trajectory.

+The `collision` calculates the distance between ego vehicle and every vehicle in the current and target lane.
+The distance which is shorter than minimum distance will be punished.
+The weight for this punishment is heavy.

+`cost_space_ahead` and `cost_space_after` calculates the distance between ego vehicle and target lane closest vehicles at current time.
+This will guarantee the enough space for changing lane.

+The last cost function is `keep_lane`, which punish the changing lane behaviour.
+It prevent the vehicle frequently changing lane caused by trivial cost difference.

-### Improvments & Future
+### Improvements & Future

+The ego vehicle still have the continuous changing behaviour.
+In the crowed circumstance, over maximum jerk and collision happen occasionally.
+Also, vehicle cannot handle the sudden changing lane of other cars.

-Here are many things that can do to improve the path planning.
-For instance, using JMT or A* to generate trajectories, adding prepare lane change to the FMS status.
-Also, the sensor fusion data could be handle more detailed.
+Here are many things that can do to fix and improve the current path planning.
+For instance, using JMT or A* to generate trajectories, adding prepare lane change to the FMS status, extending a behaviour to solve the emergency situation (like other vehicle sudden changing lane, see [example](videos/accident_480.mov))

+The sensor fusion data could be handled more detailed.
 Currently, I didn't use contrast lane vehicles' data.
 There is less but not no possibility that the contrast lane vehicle cross the middle lane.
 That will be interesting, if a vehicle could prevent and perform well in that situation.

+##### TODO
+- [] Reconstruct the code
+- [] Add `A*` and `JMT` trajectory generators
+- [] Improve `FMS` behaviour generator
+- [] Add *emergency* module

 ---